SB: Romero earns NCAA plaque for most wins in '15

 Nuveman Deniz named to USA Softball coaching pool

-Stacey Nuveman Deniz enters her fifth season at San Diego State, serving as the recruiting coordinator and the hitting instructor.
+Stacey Nuveman Deniz enters her eighth season at San Diego State, serving as the recruiting coordinator and the hitting instructor.
 Nuveman Deniz was promoted to assistant head coach from an assistant coach in 2010 and was moved to associate head coach in 2013.

 Nuveman Deniz, a three-time U.S. Olympian, brings a host of softball experience and accolades to The Mesa.